hrsh7th/nvim-cmp/README.md

 Source creation
 ====================

+Warning: If the LSP spec is changed, nvim-comp will keep up to it without announcement.

 If you publish `nvim-cmp` source to GitHub, please add `nvim-cmp` topic for the repo.

 You should read [cmp types](/lua/cmp/types) and [LSP spec](https://microsoft.github.io/language-server-protocol/specifications/specification-current/) to create sources.